admin@huanduytech.com +86-755-89998295

 2. BMS (Battery Management System) Output Limits

-The Battery Management System (BMS) acts as the "brain" of the battery and sets a hard limit on how much current the battery can deliver.
+The Battery Management System acts as the "brain" of the battery and sets a hard limit on how much current the battery can deliver.

 • Continuous Discharge Current: Most 12V 100Ah LiFePO4 batteries are equipped with a 100A BMS.